-Rock Hill Housing Authority (RHHA) Buildings, rental units, community centers, play areas, and adjoining property are Smoke-Free.
+Rock Hill Housing Authority (RHHA) Buildings, rental units, community centers, play areas, and adjoining properties are Smoke-Free.

-Smoking includes inhaling, exhaling, burning, or carrying any lighted cigar, cigarette, pipe, or other lighted smoking device.
-This also includes the use of E-cigarettes, vapor emitting devices and hookahs.
+Smoking includes inhaling, exhaling, burning, or carrying any lighted cigar, cigarette, pipe, or another lighted smoking device.
+This also includes the use of E-cigarettes, vapor emitting devices, and hookahs.

 Rock Hill Housing Authority Smoke-Free Policy

-On May 29, 2012, HUD issued a noticed that strongly encouraged Public Housing Authorities to implement smoke-free policies in some or all public housing units.
-No later than 18 months of the effective date of HUD's Final Rule of February 3, 2017, each PHA must implement a "smoke-free" policy banning the use of prohibited tobacco products in all public housing living units, indoor common areas in public housing, and in PHA administrative office buildings.
-Smoking will not be allowed in common areas, resident units, offices and all MHA buildings and grounds.
+On May 29, 2012, HUD issued a notice that strongly encouraged Public Housing Authorities to implement smoke-free policies in some or all public housing units.
+No later than 18 months from the effective date of HUD's Final Rule of February 3, 2017, each PHA must implement a "smoke-free" policy banning the use of prohibited tobacco products in all public housing living units, indoor common areas in public housing, and in PHA administrative office buildings.
+Smoking will not be allowed in common areas, resident units, offices, and all RHHA buildings and grounds.

-Definition of Smoking: Inhaling, exhaling, burning, or carrying any lighted cigar, cigarette, pipe, or other lighted smoking devices for burning tobacco or any other plant.
+Definition of Smoking: Inhaling, exhaling, burning, or carrying any lighted cigar, cigarette, pipe, or other lighted smoking device for burning tobacco or any other plant.